Blue Walleye

 Back in 1993, I was fishing on Spotted Lake, which is a portage lake off of Esnagami Lake near Nakina, which is a fly-in lake.
 Eric Lund, the owner of Esnagami Lodge, told my friend Greg and myself to go over to Spotted Lake for some Blue Walleyes.
 We did the portage and guess what, we caught about 75 Walleyes and 6 or 7 of them were blue.
 I mean DARK BLUE!!!
 Even their meat was blue.
 My friend Greg has caught Blue Walleyes in other lakes north of Nakina back when his parents owned Twin Lakes Outfitters.

 After that, I reported catching Blue Walleyes to the MNR and about three weeks later I had a phone call from a biologist in North Bay.
 He assured me that Blue Walleye are extinct and that the walleyes we were catching were just regular Walleyes but the acidity of the water made them blue.
+In actuality, it's a bacterium that thrives in acid water and colonizes on a fish's skin and changes its skin color.

 My Response: I could see in a large lake that there would be different areas with different acid levels.
 It is common knowledge that acidity does affect the color of shallow water fish like bluegills.
 Spotted Lake was a tiny little lake (4 acres) with no streams running in.
 We caught all our Walleyes in the same spot, which was a deep hole at the north end of the lake.